huggingface/trl/docs/source/orpo_trainer.md

     ],
 }
 ```
 where the `prompt` contains the context inputs, `chosen` contains the corresponding chosen responses and `rejected` contains the corresponding negative (rejected) responses.
-As can be seen a prompt can have multiple responses and this is reflected in the entries being repeated in the dictionary's value arrays.
+Note that a prompt can have multiple responses and this is reflected in the entries being repeated in the dictionary's value arrays.

 ## Expected model format
 The ORPO trainer expects a model of `AutoModelForCausalLM`, compared to PPO that expects `AutoModelForCausalLMWithValueHead` for the value function.